moby/moby/docs/sources/docker-hub-enterprise/quick-start.md

 The `RUN` instruction will execute the `/usr/local/bin/plugins.sh` script with the newly copied `plugins` file, which will install the listed plugin.

-The next two `COPY` instructions copy the server’s private key and certificate into the required directories within the new image.
+The next two `COPY` instructions copy the server's private key and certificate into the required directories within the new image.

 The `ENV` instruction creates an environment variable called `JENKINS_OPT` in